-The Los Angeles campus is located in the most exciting state of the United States: California, where you find the richest people in the world!
+The Los Angeles campus is in the most exciting state of the United States: California, where you find the richest people in the world!
+It offers a 5,000 square foot facility consisting of classrooms, computer lab, student lounge, and reception.
 Our school is vibrant, modern, and offers the latest technology.
 Our students enjoy all the possibilities our central location has to offer.
-Los Angeles is a trend-setting global metropolis with an extraordinary history and a rich cultural heritage.
-It's known as the Entertainment Capital of the World and is home to renowned museums, along with 75 miles of sunny coastline.
 The dedicated staff from Harvest English Institute Los Angeles organizes monthly field trips and frequent outings to maximize students' learning opportunities.
 The campus is easily accessible by bus, train, and cars.
-All classrooms as equipped with smartboards and our students are free to use our computer lab, student lounge, and online library.